greenbone/notus-scanner/README.md

 running for scanning.

 The Notus Scanner is implemented in Python and published under an Open Source license.
-Greenbone Networks maintains and extends it since it is embedded in the Greenbone Professional Edition as well as in the Greenbone Cloud Services.
+Greenbone AG maintains and extends it since it is embedded in the Greenbone Professional Edition as well as in the Greenbone Cloud Services.

 Greenbone also keeps the vulnerability information up-to-date via the feed on a